approov/quickstart-android-java-retrofit/SHAPES-EXAMPLE.md

 ## ENSURE THE SHAPES API IS ADDED

-In order for Approov tokens to be generated for `https://shapes.approov.io/v2/shapes` it is necessary to inform Approov about it.
-If you are using a demo account this is unnecessary as it is already setup.
-For a trial account do:
+In order for Approov tokens to be generated for `https://shapes.approov.io/v2/shapes` it is necessary to inform Approov about it:
 ```
 approov api -add shapes.approov.io
 ```